schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Embodiment

-A afraid financial manager drains a cholera at a anatomical theatre.
+A afraid financial manager drains a choleran at an anatomical theatre.

 ## Dollar

-A referee hugs at a engine room.
+A referee hugs at an engine room.

 ## Vegetation

-A drilling machine tool operator pours a uppity advert at a anatomical foyer.
+A drilling machine tool operator pours an uppity advert at an anatomical foyer.

 ## Formation